Spain's short-term debt costs nearly triple

 European leaders meet on Thursday and Friday for their latest attempt to address their 2-1/2 year old debt crisis.

-Spain's ability to stop the spiraling of its debt pile amid a tough recession, to clean up its fragile banking system, and to keep its autonomous regions from overspending have kept the country at the center of worries over a spreading euro zone crisis.
+Spain's ability to stop the spiralling of its debt pile amid a tough recession, to clean up its fragile banking system, and to keep its autonomous regions from overspending have kept the country at the centre of worries over a spreading euro zone crisis.

 Investor unease at Spain's attempts to do all three means the Treasury has had to rely on domestic banks to sell its debt in recent auctions, strengthening the vicious link existing between sovereign and banking risk.

-Economy Minister Luis de Guindos said on Tuesday at a parliamentary hearing that the negotiation of the European financial package to recapitalize Spanish banks was very complex and would take time.
+Economy Minister Luis de Guindos said on Tuesday at a parliamentary hearing that the negotiation of the European financial package to recapitalise Spanish banks was very complex and would take time.

 It was dealt a further blow late Monday when Moody's followed up its sovereign downgrade by slashing the ratings of the country's banking system.

-The Treasury sold 1.6 billion euros ($2 billion) of a 3-month bill, and 1.48 billion euros ($1.9 billion)of a 6 month bill, which together was just above its 2-3 billion euro target.
+The Treasury sold 1.6 billion euros (1.28 billion pounds) of a 3-month bill, and 1.48 billion euros ($1.9 billion)of a 6 month bill, which together was just above its 2-3 billion euro target.

 DECLINING SUPPORT